TheViking733n/CodeForces_Ratings_Racer/README.md

 To understand more about the step-by-step guide on how to do this, check [this site](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 ## Usage
+Write all the CodeForces user handles in input.txt file and then run the below command:
 ```sh
 python cf_racer.py
 ```